harishvspeaker/harishvspeaker/README.md

 🎨 Fun fact: I prefer dark-themed code editors because I like my code how I like my coffee – dark and intense!
 But hey, if you're a light-theme lover, I won't judge... much! 😜

-💌 Got a data challenge?
-Ping me at harishvspeaker@gmail.com, and let's turn that data frown upside down! 😄
-- ⚡ **Fun fact**: I once turned a spreadsheet into a symphony!
-And yes, it was a chart-topper! 🎶

 <h3 align="left">Let's Connect: 🤝</h3>
 <p align="left">